 lcon Function

 5 Slide layouts

-3 Slide designs
+Slide designs

-Color schemes

-Background

-Slide transitions

-☆ Animation schemes

-3 Object animations

 When you click on one of these icons, the sidebar changes its function accordingly.

 The toolbar also has its own menu.
 You can open it by clicking on the little arrow at the right of the icons.
 The menu contains two options that can be used to change the appearance of the toolbar, as follows: